OUR SERVICES

 HYPERTHYROID

 Too much thyroxine put out by an overactive thyroid causes an illness with a high metabolic rate called hyperthyroidism.
-The symptoms of this condition include tremor, heat intolerance, irritability, increased energy, poor sleep, weight loss and frequently, bulging eyes.
+The symptoms of this condition include tremor, heat intolerance, irritability, increased energy, poor sleep, weight loss and frequently bulging eyes.
+A common cause of hyperthyroidism is Grave’s Disease, an autoimmune disorder in which your immune system attacks your thyroid and causes it to make too much hormone.

 HYPOTHYROID